LuisSantosEncinas/base_docker/README.md

 # Docker Base project.

-This project starter kit will create a base template using in Drupal Projects
+This project starter kit will create a base template using on Drupal Projects

+# Docker images based
+1. Ubuntu: Ubuntu latest official image